yduf/yduf.github.io/_posts/2023-11-09-linux-audio.md

 Latency is also driven by the size of the buffer in Jack.
 The buffer size can be controlled by QJackCtl => and it gives an indication of Latency as well.
+- a buffer size of 32 gives a latency of 0.667ms
+- a buffer size of 1024 (the default) gives a latency of 21.3ms (which can be heared easily).

 ### Low Latency Kernel